|

 The following statement was true when it was

 written in the 1980s.
-For BB believers it is still true today.
+For Big Bang believers, it is still true today.

 |